 Applying late and the late arrival of study documents can jeopardise your chances of being accepted and obtaining a Swedish residence permit.
-Please try and meet the deadlines if possible.

 An application can be considered late due to one of the following reasons:

 The application is made after the application deadline.